stevetarver/stevetarver.github.io/_posts/2016-07-16-choosing-ember.md

 Those same concerns map pretty cleanly to how I think about framework choices.
 I don't have years of experience with these frameworks and don't have the time to gain that experience.
 I don't care about minimal performance gains or underlying implementation details.
 I care about how I feel when I use the framework, that it provides for my engineering concerns, and that working with it feels natural.

-So, if I listen to the authors speak, get familiar with their body of work, and it's a match, I feel a lot more comfortable spending the time to evaluate their framework.
+So, if I listen to the authors speak, get familiar with their body of work, and it's a match, I feel a lot more comfortable spending the time to evaluate their framework - much as I would with a new hire.

 ## The first project

 Ember.js provides good [guides](https://guides.emberjs.com/v2.4.0/) and [tutorials](http://emberwatch.com/tutorials.html).
-There is a lot out there to help you with your first project, just ensure it is Ember.js 2.4; a lot has changed since v1.x.
+There are a lot of guides and tutorials out there to help you with your first project, just ensure it is Ember.js 2.4; a lot has changed since v1.x.

 I won't be trying to provide a tutorial, there are already so many good ones out there.
 I will just be standing up a simple app and noting my reactions.